desmondblack/gameextream-server/readme.md

 This is my SA:MP server project writed on PAWN.
 Project writen from 0.
 Now him estimated 89k lines.
+All project in file Gamemodes[RPG].pwn

 Examples of the code: